web4hub/Odpr/README.md

 6. **`docker` and `docker-compose`** must be installed on the production server.
 I also highly recommend using Ubuntu on x86 for the server, I did not test the setup on `ARM` nor can I guarantee anything on a different environment.
-7. **2 domains**: One **production domain**, where your app will finally be available to the public, and one **test-domain**, which is currently also available to the public, because I did not implement VPN for this purpose yet, but I am sure you can set it up yourself if you need a VPN for testing.
-The test domain is meant to be available from everywhere but not shared or advertised, so only you will know the URL.
+7. **2 domains**: One **production domain**, where your app will finally be available to the public, and one **test-domain**, which is guarded by basic-auth in the nginx-config.
+The username and password for this are also stored as gitlab CI variables.
+The test domain is meant to be available from everywhere.
 Examples: For the development of this boilerplate App I used the domains `production.gitlab.electrocnic.com` and `test.gitlab.electrocnic.com`.
 Currently they will both be deployed to the same IP, if you need to deploy them to two different IPs, just add another IP-Variable and use that variable in the `.gitlab-ci.yml`.
 The Variables for the domains should be added to the CI/CD Variables settings